Bonsai: Compiling Queries to Pruned Tree Traversals: Data-Availability Statement

+Performance results were generated with a publicly available artifact~\cite{root2026zenodo} containing all benchmarking code and scripts, as well as instructions for reproducibility.
+The \sys compiler is also available at \href{https://github.com/rootjalex/bonsai}{https://github.com/rootjalex/bonsai}.
+Benchmarking results may very based on the hardware used.

-\begin{acks} We would like to thank Amanda Liu, Bala Vinaithirthan, Ben Driscoll, Bobby Yan, Brennan Shacklett, Devanshu Ladsaria, Genghan Zhang, Ishita Gupta, James Dong, Katherine Mohr, Liza Pertseva, Marco Siracusa, Matt Pharr, Nestan Tsiskaridze, Olivia Hsu, Rohan Sawhney, Rohan Yadav, Rubens Lacouture, Sai Gautham Ravipati, Scott Kovach, and Zander Majercik for their helpful feedback on drafts of this work.
-We also gratefully acknowledge the McGuire Computer Graphics Archive~\cite{McGuire2017Data} for our test scenes.
-Alexander and Christophe were supported by the Qualcomm Innovation Fellowship and the SystemX Alliance; Alexander was also supported by the NSF Graduate Research Fellowship and took part in this work while interning at Adobe Research under Andrew.
-This work was supported in part by the NSF under grant numbers 2216964 and 2143061, by the Stanford Portal Center, and by PRISM, one of seven centers in JUMP 2.0, a Semiconductor Research Corporation (SRC) program sponsored by DARPA. \end{acks}
+\begin{acks} We thank our reviewers for their valuable feedback.
+We also thank Amanda Liu, Bala Vinaithirthan, Ben Driscoll, Bobby Yan, Brennan Shacklett, Devanshu Ladsaria, Genghan Zhang, Ishita Gupta, James Dong, Katherine Mohr, Liza Pertseva, Marco Siracusa, Matt Pharr, Nestan Tsiskaridze, Olivia Hsu, Rohan Sawhney, Rohan Yadav, Rubens Lacouture, Sai Gautham Ravipati, Scott Kovach, and Zander Majercik for their helpful feedback on drafts of this work.
+Alexander and Christophe were supported by the Qualcomm Innovation Fellowship during part of this work; Alexander was also supported by the NSF Graduate Research Fellowship and took part in this work while interning at Adobe Research under Andrew. \end{acks}